junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Tell me I'm not killing you," Dean growls at him.

 "You are not."
 Cas has to catch a breath between every few words.
 "You're doing the right thing."
-His eyes are still closed tight, probably to hold back pain, Dean thinks.
+His eyes are still closed tight, probably to hold back pain.
+Dean thinks.

 "Yeah sometimes the right thing sucks," Dean barks.
 "Tell me when to stop."